CanIPhish/olescan/README.md

    3. Scanning and detection of malicious VBA Macros using generic heuristics to check for auto - execution, system / memory writes and / or file execution outside the VBA context (mraptor)

+Setup:
+Requires a Windows OS and installation of the oletools utility.
+Please see https://github.com/decalage2/oletools/wiki/Install (packaging of the install will occur shortly)

 Analysis Result: olescan will provide a suspicious rating between 0-100%

 Key: